-Executive Chairman of the Board of Directors of FEMSA
+Executive Chairman of the Board of Directors and Chiefe Executive Officer (CEO) of FEMSA

 He began his career at FEMSA in 1988, serving in various positions, including CEO of OXXO.
 He was appointed CEO of FEMSA in 1995 and Chairman of the Board in 2001, serving in both positions until December 2013.
-He is also Chairman of the Board of Coca-Cola FEMSA.
-In 2010, he joined the Board of Directors of Heineken Holding N.V. and was appointed Vice-Chairman of Heineken N.V.’s Supervisory Board and in addition he chairs the Sustainability and Responsibility Committee and is also member of the Selection and Appointment Committee.
-Since 2012, Mr. Fernández has been Chairman of the Board of Tecnológico de Monterrey, where he has served as Vice Chairman since 1997.
+He is also Chairman of the Board of Coca-Cola FEMSA, chairman of the board of trustees of Fundación FEMSA, A.C., and board member of Industrias Peñoles, S.A.B. de C.V..
+He has been a member of the Board of Trustees of Tecnológico de Monterrey since 1990, where he served as Chairman of the Board from 2012 to 2023.
 In 2017, he was elected as a full-term member of MIT Corporation, where he contributes the Student Life and Undergraduate Education committees.
-Currently, he also participates as a board member of Industrias Peñoles and is member of the Board of Global Advisors of the Council for Foreign Relations.
+He is also member of the Board of Global Advisors of the Council for Foreign Relations.
 He holds a degree in Industrial Engineering and Systems from Tecnológico de Monterrey, where he earned an MBA in 1978 and has been a professor for more than 20 years.